smartsdk/guided-tour/docs/platform/swarmcluster.md

 ![img](./images/07-host-added-04-download-cli-rancher.png
 "Downloload rancher CLI")

-Download the account and environment API keys from the API tab.
+Create and download the account and environment API keys from the API tab.
 Make sure you have selected the correct environment.

 An overview of the API page.
 Click on “Add Account API Key”.